bio-tools/biotoolsDocs/hangouts.rst

    - *formal or informal ?*
 4. Fixed agenda items

-   - discussion of bio.tools status report
+   - discussion of bio.tools status report (Emil and Jon will publish, on the last Thu of each month) including status on key performance indicators:
+   --#User accounts
+   --#Entries
+   --#Content changes/edits
+   --#Publications on technical progress

    - forthcoming deadlines

    - forthcoming events
+   --ECCB2016 3-7 Sept 2016
+   --ELIXIR-DK technical get-together and bio.tools workshop in one event 24.
+August 2016

    - *what else ?*

 Minutes